ekowyawson/reading-notes/201-notes/note_2.md

 ## What are some uses for the `<sup>` and `<sub>` elements?

-The `<sup>` and `<sub>` elements are used to create supercsripts and subscripts (respectively).
+The `<sup>` and `<sub>` elements are used to create superscripts and subscripts (respectively).
 Some uses for them are to mark dates, chemical formulae, mathematical equations, or a numerical link to reference material.

 ## When using the `<abbr>` element, what attribute must be added to provide the full expansion of the term?